guilhermereis1k/guilhermereis1k/README.md

 ## About me

-I'm a former graphic designer who has been studying development for 2 years and currently focusing in Java and ReactJS, in that time I've done some freelancing projects which you can see here in my profile.
+I'm a former graphic designer who has been studying development for 2 years and currently focusing in .NET with Blazor, in that time I've done some freelancing projects which you can see here in my profile.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=guilhermereis1k&layout=donut)](https://github.com/anuraghazra/github-readme-stats)